 Externs will be supervised by NYS Licensed Psychologists and Board Certified Child Psychiatrists.
 Specifically, supervision will be broken down accordingly: one hour per week with their primary clinical supervisor regarding evaluation and therapy cases, one hour per week regarding neuropsych testing cases, one and a half hours per week for multidisciplinary team meetings and case presentations, one and a half hour monthly didactic seminar, one and a half hours per week for child and adolescent psychiatry grand round presentations at the NYS Psychiatric Institute.

 The Externship will run from July 1st through the end of June, 2.5 days per week, 16 hours.
 One of the days must be Wednesday for grand round presentations, team meetings, case presentations, and supervision.

 Doctoral candidates must be enrolled in at least their 2nd year in an APA-accredited clinical or school psychology program, have experience working with children, have a working knowledge of the DSM-V and child assessment.
 Proficiency in Spanish is a plus.
 Attending our externship program will not affect (positively or negatively) a student’s chances for interviewing for our site’s internship program (at Columbia University Medical Center) in subsequent years.
 It is unlikely that we will interview students who are also concurrently applying for internship.
 We typically offer two externship positions each training year.

-To apply, please e-mail the following to Dr. Gwon: letter of readiness from DCT, letter of interest, copy of curriculum vitae, 2 letters of recommendation highlighting clinical skills, and a sample testing report.
-Applications will be accepted beginning January 17th at 9:00 am.
-Applications received after January 20th may not be reviewed.
+To apply, please e-mail the following to Dr. Gwon at externSBMH@gmail.com: letter of readiness from DCT, letter of interest, copy of curriculum vitae, two letters of recommendation highlighting clinical skills, and a sample testing report.
+Applications will be accepted beginning January 16th at 9:00 am.
+Applications received after January 19th may not be reviewed.

 Interviews will take place during the month of February.